hadley/adv-r/Data-structures.md

 rbind(df, data.frame(x = 10))
 ```

 When combining column-wise, only the number of rows needs to match, and rownames are ignored.
 When combining row-wise, the column names must match.
-If you want to combine rdata frames that may not have all the same variables, use `plyr::rbind.fill()`
+If you want to combine data frames that may not have all the same variables, use `plyr::rbind.fill()`

 It's a common mistake to try and create a data frame by `cbind()`ing vectors together.
 This doesn't work because `cbind()` will create a matrix unless one of the arguments is already a data frame.
 Instead use `data.frame()` directly: